mcds-cmu/11634/s24/syllabus/index.md

 Paraphrasing: When the text from a source is paraphrased (i.e., rewritten in your own words), it is essential to cite the original source to acknowledge its influence on your work.
 Direct Quotation: If a piece of text is used verbatim (exactly as it appears in the source), it must be placed within quotation marks and accompanied by a specific reference to its origin.
 Ensuring the integrity of your work through proper citations is not only a scholarly requirement but also a mark of respect for the intellectual property of others.
 This practice is central to upholding academic honesty and fostering a culture of responsibility and ethical scholarship in our academic community.

+## Assignment Submission Confidentiality and Use for Course Improvement

+All assignment submissions for this course will be utilized for course analytics and to enhance future course offerings.
+These submissions will remain confidential and will not be made publicly available, unless express written consent is provided by at least one of the authors of the submitted work.